Electrical and Computer Engineering (MS, PhD)

 - Applicants normally will have a B.S. in electrical or computer engineering.
 However, admission may be granted to applicants with an undergraduate degree in another engineering or related field, such as math, physics, or computer science.

 - All applicants are required to submit Graduate Record Examination (GRE) scores.
-The minimum GRE score required is 150 for the quantitative section and 300 for the combined verbal and quantitative sections.
+The minimum GRE score required is 150 for the quantitative section and 300 for the combined verbal and quantitative sections for the new test.
+Since the GRE test scores are good for five years, for those using the old testing scores, the minimum requirement is 600 for the quantitative section with a combined total of 1050 for the verbal and quantitative sections.

 - The Test of English as a Foreign Language (TOEFL) is required for students whose first language is not English and who have not received a degree from a college or university in which English is the sole language of instruction.
 The ECE department requires the following minimum scores:

-- TOEFL Paper-based test (PBT) the minimum requirement is 550 for admission and 600 to be considered for a teaching assistantship.
+- TOEFL Paper-based test (PBT) the minimum requirement is 550 for admissions and 600 to be considered for a teaching assistantship.

-- TOEFL Internet-based test (IBT) the minimum requirement is 79 for admission and 100 to be considered for a teaching assistantship.
+- TOEFL Internet-based test (IBT) the minimum requirement is 79 for admissions and 100 to be considered for a teaching assistantship.

 - An alternative to the TOEFL test is IELTS (International English Language Testing System).
-The minimum requirement is 6.5 for admission and 7.5 for a teaching assistantship.
+The minimum requirement is 6.5 for admissions and 7.5 for a teaching assistantship.

 - Applicants are expected to have an undergraduate grade-point average (GPA) in engineering, science, and mathematics courses of 3.0 on a 4.0 scale.
-International students who have questions about converting their individual course grades to an overall U.S. equivalent GPA should contact the Graduate Admissions Office for further information.
+International students who have questions about converting their individual course grades to an overall U.S. equivalent GPA should contact the Graduate Admissions Office for a conversion chart.

 Admission is selective and meeting the minimum requirements of the Department does not guarantee admission.
 The number and quality of other applicants as well as the availability of faculty supervision and laboratory space affect the number of students offered admission.
 The Department may find it appropriate to consider admitting an applicant who does not meet all of the admission requirements as stated if it is clear that other strengths identified in the applicant’s admission information outweigh the stated minimum requirements for admission.